 Farmington is a medium-sized city located in the state of Utah.
 With a population of 24,066 people and three constituent neighborhoods, Farmington is the 38th largest community in Utah.
-Farmington has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+Much of the housing stock in Farmington was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Farmington economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Farmington, where the median household income is $97,168.00.

 Farmington home prices are not only among the most expensive in Utah, but Farmington real estate also consistently ranks among the most expensive in America.